-(CNN) — In a city crammed with the majority of the world's top luxury hotel brands, it takes a visionary to create a property that's not only going to compete with the best, but offer something that truly stands out from the pack.
+In a city crammed with so many of the world’s top luxury hotel brands, it takes a visionary to create a property that’s not only going to compete with the best, but offer something that truly stands out from the pack.

 Such is the case with Bangkok’s The Siam, a 39-suite luxury urban resort on the Chao Phraya River created by Thai musician and actor Krissada Sukosol Clapp under his family’s Sukosol hotel brand.

-Krissada worked with famed architect and interior/landscape designer Bill Bensley to develop the Art Deco-inspired property, which opened in 2012.
+Krissada worked with famed architect and interior/landscape designer Bill Bensley to develop the Art Deco-inspired property.

 As a result, The Siam is often described as the city’s most beautiful luxury hotel, an antique-filled sanctuary.
 But the word “beautiful” doesn’t do this place justice.
 And these aren’t run-of-the-mill objets d’art.